 A “Supply Point Systems Business Day” in this Section G and Section M is a reference to a Day other than a Saturday, a Sunday or a bank holiday in England and Wales.

-The Transporters will maintain and not later than 30 September in each year provide to each User a separate list of Days in the following calendar year (other than Saturdays and Sundays) which are not Business Days or Supply Point Systems Business Days under paragraphs 1.10.1 and 1.10.2.
+The CDSP will maintain and not later than 30 September in each year provide to each Party a separate list of Days in the following calendar year (other than Saturdays and Sundays) which are not Business Days or Supply Point Systems Business Days under paragraphs 1.10.1 and 1.10.2.

 Supply Point Classification